There is a 3-2-1 rule for data storage: store 3 copies of data, on at least 2 different media, with at least one copy in a separate location.

 Confidential information should be managed in accordance with the University's Data Protection, Encryption and Remote Working policies, which can be found on the Information Compliance Policies web page.
 Information about sensible approaches to the storage and sharing of personal data can be found in the IMPS guide to data protection for researchers.

 The University network and OneDrive provide warranted security for the storage of confidential information.
 Data can be transferred to the University network via VPN, which is an encrypted channel, and can be safely moved between devices and shared with others using your OneDrive account.
-Microsoft Teams can be used to store/share confidential information, but it is not recommended for this purpose, as any member or guest of a Team will have access to all its files.
+Microsoft Teams can be used to store/share confidential information, but should be used with care, as any member or guest of a Team or channel will have access to all its files.

-If you are using personal and portable devices to collect and store confidential data, such as audio recorders, video cameras, laptops and tablets, removable hard drives, and USB sticks, the devices should at the very least be protected by username and password and have adequate firewall and anti-virus protection.
+If you are using personal and portable devices to collect and store confidential data, such as audio recorders, video cameras, laptops and tablets, removable hard drives, and USB sticks, the devices should be encrypted.
+Guidance is provided in the Encryption Policy.

 Device-level protection may not in itself be sufficient if the data are highly sensitive.
 You may additionally need to password-protect individual files, or better still encrypt them or the folder area in which they are stored.
 The University's Encryption Policy provides instructions on how to encrypt files and storage areas.
 The UK Data Service also provides guidance on data encryption methods.